kjeganathan/UMeet/docs/ideas.md

 🔑 functionality #3: Users can leave comments for each room and include tags such as accessibility, environment & surroundings, technology access, size (20+, 50+, 75+, 100+), room type (ex. lecture, TBL, event space).

-🔑 functionality #4: Users can see if other e-board members have booked a room, All e-board members receive confirmation email when room is booked.
+🔑 functionality #4: Users can see if other e-board members have booked a room.
+Furthermore, all e-board members receive confirmation email when a room is booked.

-🔑 functionality #5: Users can search/filter through the rooms available based on certain attributes like time and size.
+🔑 functionality #5: Users can search/filter through the rooms available based on criteria like time and size.